Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Cycad ( Encephalartos transvenosis).

-A significant part of the Modjadji dynasty was formed by these cycads and the history of the Rain Queen is preserved in a smaal museum at the entrance to the reserve.
+A significant part of the Modjadji dynasty was formed by these cycads and the history of the Rain Queen is preserved in a small museum at the entrance to the reserve.

-12 000 Mature cycads (the Encephalartos transvenosus species) has thrived to the point of extending to the biggest cycad forest in the world.
+12 000 Mature cycads (the Encephalartos transvenosus species) has thrived to become one of the biggest cycad forest in the world.

 Seedlings can be seen everywhere in the shades of their giant (between 6m and 13m tall) ancestors.